From CPD to advocacy: How Member Priorities Shifted in 2025

 This gap is one of the most significant findings in the 2025 data.

-Free‑text comments show professional members want CPD that reflects current practice, supports changing roles and builds real capability.
-Generic, compliance‑driven or uneven offerings weaken confidence.
+Our review of the free‑text comments indicates that professional members most commonly mention they want CPD that reflects current practice, supports changing roles and builds real capability.
+Generic, compliance‑driven or uneven offerings appear to weaken confidence.

 As work evolves and career pathways shift, CPD has become a defining test of relevance.
 Access alone is no longer enough.